ying-teaching/rn/docs/ch01/README.md

 - a Expo development tool page in `localhost: 19002`
 - a web view of the app in `localhost:19006`

-There is a barcode in both the command line and in the dev too page, you can scan the barcode using `Expo Go` app to check the new app in your phone.
+There is a barcode in both the command line and in the dev tool page, you can scan the barcode using `Expo Go` app to check the new app in your phone.

 ### 3.3 Other Run Options